 If audio is an important feature, you will either have to invest in new speakers or a soundbar if you don’t already have one connected to your home entertainment system.
 Purchasing speakers can be expensive, and soundbars are often priced the same, you can also have problems with refresh rates and lag times.

 Refresh rates and input lag times are almost always faster when the gaming console is connected directly to the projector.
-When you connect a soundbar or speakers to the projector and the gaming console to the home entertainment system, there will be a decrease in lag time and the image refresh rate.
+When you connect a soundbar or speakers to the projector (our guide on how to do that) and the gaming console to the home entertainment system, there will be a decrease in lag time and the image refresh rate.

 This is due to the signal from the gaming console having to pass through the entertainment system before being received by the projector.
 If the projector’s primary job is to display game images on the screen, not watching movies, adding external speakers might not be necessary.